wjohnson000/wlj-place-test/src/main/java/std/wlj/ws/httpclient/README.md

 ### HTTP Client Classes

 There are four clients, each of which support GET, POST, PUT and DELETE operations.
+[NOTE: both the ApacheClient and SpringWebClient frameworks also support the "PATCH" method.]
 The constructor is private, but each class supports two factory methods to get a client:

 * no parameters -- the client is set up to communicate with "application/json" as the content-type and accept values.
 * define a content-type and provide a list of headers that should be included with every HTTP call.